Carybdea: Anatomy and physiology

 While there are many species within the genus Carybdea, the anatomy and physiology of each species is generally the same with some minor differences to distinguish between the species.
 As the name suggests, Carybdea exist as a cube shaped bell.
 The bell is composed of two layers, the ectoderm and the endoderm.
 On the inside of the bell is the gut.
 Carybdea also have sophisticated eyes with lenses that can detect light.
 These sensory structures are known as rhopalia, and can be found within the bell of the organism.
 The rhopalia contain lenses, corneas, and retinas.
 Within these eye-like structures are two ocelli, lens eyes, and a statolith.
 Looking up through the Carybdea you will see the mouth.
 Most species rage in size anywhere from 15 mm to 40 mm in their adult life.
 Attached to each corner of the box shaped ball are four tentacles that range in length from species to species.
 These tentacles are attached to the bell through the pedalium.
 On these tentacles are specialized cells known as nematocysts.
 These cells contain a coiled barb that when in contact with something will uncoil and fire, and release venom.
 Nematocysts are arranged in rings on the tentacles.
 A common characteristic of Carybdea is tan spots on the bell.

 Many of the species within the genus spend the majority of their lives in the medusa stage, however a few species have the ability to attach and exist in the polyp stage.
 Because they are almost always in their medusa stage, they are almost constantly swimming.

 However, there are some physical differences amongst species within the Genus Carybdea.
 For example, the species Carybdea marsupialis can be distinguished from other species by the red banding on their tentacles.
 Additionally, female Carybdea marsupialis have orange spots on their bells, but males do not.
 The species Carybdea sivickisi have yellow-colored tentacles, and similarly to Carybdea marsupialis only the females have orange spots on the bell.
-Carybdea branchi commonly have brown spots on their bell.
 Carybdea rastoni are often difficult to see in the water but are distinguishable by their pinkish gonads that are able to be seen through the bell.